-Mr. Barrows has lectured at the FBI Academy in Quantico, Virginia and at FBI New York Field Office on interviewing and other investigatory techniques, including the analysis of complex financial transactions and records.
+Kevin has lectured at the FBI Academy in Quantico, Virginia and at the FBI’s New York Field Office on interviewing and other investigatory techniques, including the analysis of complex financial transactions and records.

-Mr. Barrows is a licensed Attorney in the State of New Jersey and was an associate at the New Jersey law firm of Dwyer, Connell & Lisbona, where he participated in all aspects of litigation in products liability and insurance cases.
-Mr. Barrows worked as an analyst at Salomon Brothers before attending law school at Seton Hall University School of Law.
+Kevin is a licensed Attorney in the State of New Jersey and was an associate at the New Jersey law firm of Dwyer, Connell & Lisbona, where he participated in all aspects of litigation in products liability and insurance cases.
+Kevin worked as an analyst at Salomon Brothers before attending law school.

-Mr. Barrows is a security consultant for the National Hockey League and has co-written and hosted training videos for the National Hockey League, the National Football League and Major League Baseball on the topics of Identity Theft and Internet Security.
+Kevin is also a security consultant for the National Hockey League and has co-written and hosted training videos for the National Hockey League, the National Football League and Major League Baseball on various topics.

 Kevin was the co-host of the docudrama “Sports Detectives” which aired on the Smithsonian Channel.
 Kevin has been interviewed by numerous media outlets, appeared on ABC’s 20/20, and has been a guest on several podcasts, including The Jordan Harbinger Show, where he was interviewed regarding successful interviewing techniques.